 How To Service The Steering Stem Bearings On Your 2009-2010 Honda CRF450R

 Servicing the steering stem bearings on your dirt bike is much simpler with the right tools.
-You will need a steering stem nut wrench, a long nut-and-bolt bearing press, and a metal pipe that fits over the steering stem, but small enough to match the diameter of the inner bearing race.
+You will need a steering stem nut wrench, a long nut-and-bolt bearing press, and a metal pipe that fits over the steering stem, but is small enough to match the diameter of the inner bearing race.

 The adjustment nut wrench will cost around $13.
 You can get your press parts and metal pipe from your local hardware store in exchange for money.